Vitorhr10/site-laco-azul/README.md

 5. Use constants to avoid repetition.

+6. This is the Backend repo: https://github.com/Vitorhr10/laco-azul-api

-6. Make sure such content-types exist in your Strapi application.
+7. Make sure such content-types exist in your Strapi application.
 Or replace/delete them in gatsby-config.js

 ```javascript
 {